Home birth: Factors

 Many women choose home birth because delivering a baby in familiar surroundings is important to them.
 Others choose home birth because they dislike a hospital or birthing center environment, do not like a medically centered birthing experience, are concerned about exposing the infant to hospital-borne pathogens, or dislike the presence of strangers at the birth.
 Others prefer home birth because they feel it is more natural and less stressful.
 In a study published in the Journal of Midwifery and Women's Health, women were asked why they chose a home birth; the top five reasons given were safety, avoidance of unnecessary medical interventions common in hospital births, previous negative hospital experiences, more control, and a comfortable and familiar environment.
 One study found that women experience pain inherent in birth differently, and less negatively, in a home setting.

 Cost is also a factor.
 The estimated average cost of a home birth in the United States in 2021 was $4,650, compared with $13,562 for a vaginal hospital birth.
 In developing countries, where women may not be able to afford medical care or it may not be accessible to them, a home birth may be the only option available, and the woman may or may not be assisted by a professional attendant of any kind.

 Some women may not be able to have a safe birth at home, even with highly trained midwives.
 There are some medical conditions that can prevent a woman from qualifying for a home birth.
 These often include heart disease, renal disease, diabetes, preeclampsia, placenta previa, placenta abruption, antepartum hemorrhage after 20 weeks gestation, and active genital herpes.
-Prior cesarean deliveries can sometimes prevent a woman from qualifying for a home birth, though not always.
+Prior caesarean deliveries can sometimes prevent a woman from qualifying for a home birth, though not always.
 It is important that a woman and her health care provider discuss the individual health risks prior to planning a home birth.